The Rio Caura features Sardinata,

 and it's threadlike line stayed intact.
 The beautiful, golden Sardinata

-slowly tired and after twenty minutes, Carlos slipped him into the net.
+slowly tired and after a few minutes, Carlos slipped him into the net.

 My skitterpop was in pieces.
 The fish, with a split ring somehow